MyroStadler/zephir/README.md

 ## Notes

 1. Extension source code goes in a folder with the same name as the module.
 See namespacing in `*/config.json`
-1. The php.ini file to modify when you want to add extensions is `/etc/php.d/custom-php.ini`
+1. The php.ini file [in the docker container] to modify when you want to add extensions is `/etc/php.d/custom-php.ini`

 ## Common operations